Oshe ogunda

 • Supernatural beings are after him.

-• ORISHAOKO, OLOKUN and OLOSA must be received.
+• You must receive ORISHAOKO, OLOKUN and OLOSA.

-• Supernatural beings chase ORULA on a journey.
+• Supernatural beings pursue ORUNMILA on a trip.

 • OSHE OMOLU predicts prevent good luck.